Evan Mackie: Postwar period

 No. 122 Wing was now based at Fassberg and remained there into June.
 It flew regularly, practicing formation flying for ceremonial flypasts.
 Mackie spent some time in the south of France on leave before leading No. 122 Wing to Denmark on 22 June, where it was to be based at Kastrup.
 At the end of the month, he was awarded the American Distinguished Flying Cross in "recognition of valuable services rendered in connection with the war".
 This was most likely in relation to the aerial support he gave American forces during the Battle of the Bulge in late 1944.
 He was personally presented with the award by Major General Otto Weyland, the commander of the United States XIX Tactical Air Command, on 26 July.
 After several weeks in Denmark, No. 122 Wing returned to Germany and it was disbanded there on 17 September.

 Mackie, after a period of leave, was posted on 1 October to No. 83 Group Control Centre in Schleswig.
 Here he was in charge of the various radar installations of the group.
 His enthusiasm for flying waned and in November he made his last flights as a pilot.
 He returned to England in February 1946, where he married Marjorie née Dear at Garston.
 He then took up a posting with the British Air Forces of Occupation.
 This only lasted a month before he then proceeded to the RAF Staff College at Bracknell, attending No. 34 Staff Course as a representative of the RNZAF.
 The course was completed at the end of October but by this time, he had decided that he did not wish to pursue a career in the RNZAF.

 Later life

 Mackie and his wife returned home to New Zealand aboard the Rangitiki in December.
 Offered a permanent commission in the RNZAF, he declined and was discharged in January 1947 although he remained in the reserve of officers.
 He resumed his career as an electrician, working at the Waitomo Electric Power Board.
 He eventually became Chief Inspector for the Tauranga Power Board, retiring in 1978.
-He died of cancer on 28 April 1986, survived by his wife and two sons.
+He died of cancer in Tauranga on 28 April 1986, survived by his wife and two sons.